trelau/pyOCCT/README.md

 At the moment, only the OpenCASCADE bindings are automatically generated.
 Eventually, the SMESH bindings will be auto-generated as well.
-Be sure and check the output from the binding generation process in the command prompt in case there are missing header files.
+Be sure and check the output from the binding generation process in the command prompt in case there are missing header files or other errors.

 After the binding sources are generated: